hegdeatjm/react-native-camera-mlkit/docs/GradleUpgradeGuide.md

 sidebar_label: Gradle Upgrade Guide
 ---

-To integrate react-native-camera into your own react native project and make it work for Android, you need to edit the following files in the `android` folder under your project folder:
+To integrate react-native-camera-mlkit into your own react native project and make it work for Android, you need to edit the following files in the `android` folder under your project folder:

 - In the `android/gradle.properties` file: